jayshreeanand/stacks-watchdog/README.md

 ## 🧪 Running on Testnet

-To run Chain Shield AI on the Sonic Blaze Testnet instead of mainnet, follow these steps:
+To run Stacks Watchdog on the Sonic Blaze Testnet instead of mainnet, follow these steps:

 1. Update your `.env` file to use testnet configuration: